 We accept all major credit cards, checks and cash.

 Every policy is different.
-We will be more than happy to verify insurance coverage for you.
+We will be more than happy to verify insurance coverage for you, give us a call and we'd be more than happy to help!

 Unfortunately, no. You may find that most orthodontic practices in Miami do not accept Medicaid because in the state of Florida, Medicaid along with any of it’s associated companies (Florida Healthy Kids, MCNA, DentaQuest, etc.) only cover orthodontic treatment if it’s medically necessary.